 Abstract

 Previous work has identified single neurons in the human hippocampus that significantly increase their firing rate during the encoding and retrieval of specific episodic memories (Episode Specific Neurons; ESNs).
 High frequency power (40-200 Hz; HFP) in the local field potential has been used as a proxy for multi-unit activity.
 We here studied the reinstatement of HFP in the hippocampus of patients while they completed a memory association task.
-Our results suggest a memory code implemented through HFP reinstatement between encoding and retrieval of individual episodes and that this code is not driven by a content-specific code (i.e., population activity of Concept Neurons).
+Consistent with earlier observations we find a significant number of microwires that show a reinstatement of HFP from encoding to retrieval in individual episodes.
+Importantly, this reinstatement is not driven by a content-specific code (i.e., population activity of Concept Neurons).
 This effect is limited to later remembered episodes and not present for later forgotten episodes.
 These findings extend the discoveries of the previous chapters from the single neuron level to the population activity reflected in the local field potential.

 Introduction